-The German nobles used these dogs to hunt very large and ferocious wild boars because the dogs were so big and they were trained to be aggressive as well.
+The German nobles used these dogs to hunt very large and ferocious wild boars because the dogs were so big and trained to be aggressive.

-Doberman Pinschers were first bred by Louis Dobermann to aid him in his job of being a tax collector.
+Doberman Pinschers were first bred by Louis Dobermann to aid him in his tax collector job.

-He was known internationally as a first-class working dog and, in the United States, has been a great breed for police K-9 duties as well as war dogs.
+He was known internationally as a first-class working dog and, in the United States, has been a great breed for police K-9 duties and war dogs.
 Today, the Doberman Pinscher is used as a protector and family companion.